-To configure the duplex operation of the FastEthernet Management Interface:
+To configure the duplex operation of the specified management port, use the following command:

-Step 1 From the SCE(config if) # prompt, type duplex [auto | full |half] and press Enter.
+From the SCE(config if) # prompt, type duplex auto | full | half and press Enter.

-Configures the duplex operation of the FastEthernet Management Interface to either half duplex, or full duplex. auto means auto-negotiation (do not force duplex on the link).
+Configures the duplex operation of the currently selected management interface to either auto, half duplex, or full duplex.